Yuzhii0718/snibypass-webtools/README.md

 ### onlyWeb ver

-the onlyWeb version is't depend on the server, you need't to install nodejs and npm
+The onlyWeb version is't depend on the server, you need't to install nodejs and npm.

-1. open the snibypass-onlyWeb.html in your browser
+1. Open the snibypass-onlyWeb.html in your browser.

-2. input config and generate params
+2. Input config and generate params.

-3. copy the params to your chromium browser boot command
+3. Copy the params to your chromium browser boot command.

-### tips

-Combine with SmartDNS to accelerate the speed of the connection

 ## Reference code